-- The client system must be able to create error reports. - An implementation-specific file compression algorithm is required to organize the error reporting information into one file. - The client must be configured with the destination server name. - The client must have network connectivity and be able to contact the destination server via HTTP. - The CER server application is running on the destination server, is properly configured, and can respond to the requests that come from the client. - If the upload is performed over an HTTPS connection, certificates may need to be pre-deployed on the server, client, or both. - If network authentication is used, the necessary underlying authentication mechanisms must be present and enabled on the server, client, or both.
+- The client system is able to create error reports. - An implementation-specific file compression algorithm is required to organize the error reporting information into one file. - The client is configured with the destination server name. - The client has network connectivity and is able to contact the destination server via HTTP. - The CER server application is running on the destination server, is properly configured, and can respond to the requests that come from the client. - If the upload is performed over an HTTPS connection, certificates might need to be pre-deployed on the server, client, or both. - If network authentication is used, the necessary underlying authentication mechanisms are present and enabled on the server, client, or both.